 - Credits are available for certain purchases of residential energy efficient property.
 If you have made a purchase that you believe qualifies for the credit, let us know.

-- If you paid union dues, be sure to provide us with the amount of union dues you paid for 2018.
+- If you paid union dues, be sure to provide us with the amount of union dues you paid during the year.

 If you paid college tuition during the year, you may be entitled to a tax benefit.
 This includes money borrowed to pay tuition and fees.
-Beginning with 2016 returns, we must have IRS Form 1098-T which you should receive from the educational institution.
+Please forward IRS Form 1098-T which you should receive from the educational institution.